ncsa/Delta_doc/docs/source/running_jobs/index.rst

 The charge unit for Delta is the service unit (SU).
 This corresponds to the equivalent use of one compute core utilizing less than or equal to 2G of memory for one hour, or 1 GPU or fractional GPU using less than the corresponding amount of memory or cores for 1 hour (see table below).
-*Keep in mind that your charges are based on the resources that are reserved for your job and do not necessarily reflect how the resources are used.*
+**Charges are based on the resources that are reserved for your job and do not necessarily reflect how the resources are used.**
 Charges are based on either the number of cores or the fraction of the memory requested, whichever is larger.
 The minimum charge for any job is 1 SU.